-How Slack Will Change the Way Account Planning Works in Salesforce
+How Slack Changes Account Planning

 When Samuel B. Morse sent his first message over the new-fangled telegraph on the auspicious day of May 24, 1844, it must’ve seemed like magic.